 Hi Frugalistas!
-While most of us can’t travel to Europe at the moment, the optimists among us know that means one thing – more time to save the money and plan that perfect Europe itinerary.
+While some of us can’t travel to Europe at the moment, the optimists among us know that means one thing – more time to save the money and plan that perfect Europe itinerary.
 This post is a reworking of some (very) old blog posts on how to plan a trip to Europe, that takes you through the basics of a planning a trip to Europe.
 Regardless of your budget, or how long you have for your holiday, use this methodology and you will be sure to come up with the best vacation itinerary for you.

 - 1 STEP 1: How much time do you have for your Europe itinerary?

 - 2 STEP 2: How to plan a trip to Europe – where to go